N3TWORK/jedis/README.md

 # Jedis N3TWORK Fork

 This fork is used for building and releasing jedis into our private Nexus repository.
-It contains changes necessary to support automatic key prefixing which have not yet been merged into jedis's main branch (https://github.com/redis/jedis/pull/3781).
+It contains changes necessary to support automatic key prefixing which have not yet been merged into jedis's main branch (https://github.com/redis/jedis/pull/3781), as well as performance-related changes that we need now.
 It also contains the configuration changes for deploying into our Nexus repository.

 These are the commands for deploying: